WatsonGroupTCD/J2suscep/JOSS_paper/paper.md

 on the magnetic properties.
-Within the framework of density functional theory (DFT) using what is known as the broken symmetry approach, this interaction can be quantified and the coupling strength is called the J-value or coupling constant.
+Within the framework of density functional theory (DFT) using what is known as the broken symmetry approach, this interaction can be quantified and the coupling strength is called the J-value or coupling constant [@Bsym; @Bsym1].
 The broken symmetry approach requires the modelling of multiple spin states using DFT but the solution obtained in the end can be dependent on the states modelled [@Cremades1; @Cremades2;
 @Rajeshkumar; @Vignesh; @Mn6].
 To remove this dependency, more states